DevZer0D4Y/mcpe-psvita-edition/README.md

 This is a port of Minecraft PE v.0.9.0 Alpha for the console PlayStation Vita.
 It is ready to play, so you simply need to install the vpk and enjoy!
 I provided my legal files of the copy since I had it archived on one of my old android devices.

-If you want to support me, you can in different ways:
+If you want to support me and remain up-to-date about this and other projects, you can in different ways:

 Ko-Fi: https://ko-fi.com/dev_zer0